tapframe/NuvioStreaming/README.md

 ## Disclaimer

 This application functions as a media player with addon/plugin support.
-It does not contain any built-in content sources or host media content.
+It does not contain any built-in content or host media content.
 Content access is only available through user-installed plugins and addons.
 Any legal concerns should be directed to the specific websites providing the content.